-Just because fireworks are blowin’ up doesn’t mean your waistline should follow … Here are my best tips on how to help keep your calorie count in check and survive the family BBQ this fourth of July with a healthy grill.
+Just because fireworks are blowin’ up doesn’t mean your waistline should follow … Here are my best tips on how to help keep your calorie count in check and survive the family BBQ this fourth of July with healthy grilling.

 No … not the lethal kind.
 Prepare to surpass calorie-laden options by politely bringing your own additions to the grill.
 My personal favorites are the 97 percent fat free, kosher, all-beef franks (get the brand hint here folks?)
 At only 40 calories per dog, you can fill up on two (WITH the bun!) for only 280 calories.
 I like slathering mine with ketchup, Dijon mustard, and spicy dill relish.
 YUM.